 In Italy (especially in Piedmont), Germany and Austria, the umbels (flowers resembling umbrellas) of the elderberry are batter coated, fried and then served as a dessert fritter with a sugar and cinnamon topping, known as “Hollerküchel”.

 Our sweet, funny longtime friend Mary Guffy lived robustly, both mentally and physically, to her 94th birthday.
-She taught me about elderberry flowers for summer fritters and stories of how she learned from her mother to make them as a girl.
+She taught me about elderberry flowers (above) for summer fritters and stories of how she learned from her mother to make them as a girl.

 And I believe it!
 Mary was sharp as a tack well into her mid-90s!